Wamuza1/Stcock-Analysis/README.md

 # Stock-Analysis
-Analyzing stocks market, financial data by using VBA in Excel.
+Analyzing stocks market financial data by using VBA in Excel.

 # Overview of Project:
 In this project, we are helping Steve, who’s just graduated with his finance degree.
 His parents will be his first client and are passionate about green energy stocks.
 Steve asked us to help him evaluate the all green energy stocks and DAQ stocks that his parents had planned to invest.